secile/UsbCamera/README.md

 # UsbCamera
 C# source code for using USB camera in WinForms.
-You can use Usb Camera only adding single csharp source code.
+With only single CSharp source code.
+No need external library.

 # How to use
 Add UsbCamera.cs to your project.